Confidentiality Notice

 Resource Allocation

-• Transformation BudgetA dedicated $1.5M transformation budget was approved, separate from operating budget.
-The software implementation's 50% cost overrun necessitated an emergency capital call.
+Total $1.5M dedicated budget.
+Software implementation's 50% cost overrun necessitated emergency capital call.

-• External Resource ManagementAfter budget overrun, placed software vendor on strict performance-based contract with weekly progress reviews and payment tied to deliverables.
+Post-overrun: software vendor on strict performance-based contract with weekly reviews, payment tied to deliverables.

 Performance